.yaml)Create the configuration file at ~/.config/twidgets/widgets/custom.yaml

 text: str = 'Example text'

-If your widget requires heavy loading, API calls or the data doesn’t need to be reloaded every frame, move the update logic into its own function:
+If your widget requires heavy loading, API calls or the data does not need to be reloaded every frame, move the update logic into its own function:

 import typing